cabreraam/cabreraam.github.io/_pages/about.md

   - /about.html
 ---

-I am a Quantum Software Engineer forcusing on compilers at [Quantum Circuits, Inc.](https://quantumcircuits.com/).
+I am a Quantum Software Engineer focusing on compilers at [Quantum Circuits, Inc.](https://quantumcircuits.com/).
-My focus is primarily on back-end compiler development targeting Quantum Circuits QPUs.
+Specifically, I am focused on back-end compiler development targeting Quantum Circuits QPUs.
 Previously, I was a Research Scientist in the [Architectures and Performance Group](https://www.ornl.gov/group/architectures-performance)